 Both are the same and only differ from their placement.
 If it is placed in a column it is known as lateral ties.
 If it is placed in a beam it is known as stirrups.
 The functions of both differ for beam and column.

-Mostly the stirrups are designed in a rectangular or square shape but in some of the case, it may be provided in circular or diagonally based on its purpose.
+Mostly the stirrups are designed in a rectangular or square shape but in some cases, it may be provided in circular or diagonally.

-Why the Stirrups are providing in Beam and Column reinforcement?
+Why are the Stirrups & Ties provided in Beam and Column reinforcement?

-- It positioning the rods in the same alignment.
+- It positions the rods in the same alignment.

 - To secure the beam and column from the buckling and shear failure.

 - The stirrups are resisting the rods under compression or tensile force.